Anushacheera/Anushacheera/README.md

 📈🎓  **[student result management system](#)** - Developed a Student Result Management System that allows admins to manage student records, enter marks, calculate results automatically, and generate performance reports with a user-friendly interface.

+      **[password generator](#)** - Evaluate and generate secure passwords by calculating entropy and strength based on length and character types (uppercase, lowercase, numbers, symbols) to ensure robustness against attacks
+HTML:  Build the structure of the web interface where the user inputs parameters (length, character types) and sees the generated password.

+CSS :Make the web interface visually usable and responsive.
+Style the input fields, buttons, and password display area for clarity and accessibility.

+JAVASCRIPT :Handle the frontend logic, send requests to the Flask API, and dynamically update the page without reloads.
+Receive the generated password from the API and update the password display area in real time.

+Python (Flask API) : Process the request from the frontend, generate a secure password according to user parameters, and return it.
+Define an API route (generate-password) that accepts POST requests with user options.

 ---